magento/knowledge-base/src/troubleshooting/general/custom-gitignore-file-overridden.md

     ```
     \# or 2.3.7

-1. The run the following commands:
+1. Then run the following commands:
     1. `echo "/this/line/should/stay" >> .gitignore`
     1. `git init`
     1. `git add * && git add .*`